 Personally, in terms of public understanding of science, my books have twice won the Natural World Natural History Author of the Year Award (with Running with the Fox and with European Mammals), and been best sellers (e.g. The Velvet Claw, a natural history of carnivores, BBC Books), and the third edition of my Encyclopaedia of Mammals was published by OUP in 2006, and will be published in paperback by both OUP and Princeton in September 2009.
 Of my TV documentaries, The Night of the Fox was BAFTA finalist for Best Documentary of the Year and made TV history by being the first broadcast-quality infra-red video ever transmitted on TV, Meerkats United won a Special Award from WildScreen and has reputedly been watched by over 500 million people, and the 7-part BBC1 series the Velvet Claw: a natural history of the Carnivores was broadcast in every television territory of the world.

-I am committed to translating evidence into policy, and currently serve on the Board of Natural England, of whose Science Advisory Committee I am Chairman.
-I am also Chairman of the Advisory Committee of the Darwin Initiative for the Conservation of Biodiversity and I am, or have been, Vice President of the Wildlife Trusts, the Zoological Society of London and the RSPCA, and am a Trustee of the WWF, Earthwatch and the Wildfowl and Wetlands Trust.
+I am committed to translating evidence into policy.
+I served on the Board of Natural England, of whose Science Advisory Committee I was Chairman and I was Chairman of the Advisory Committee of the Darwin Initiative for the Conservation of Biodiversity.
+I am Vice President of the Wildlife Trusts and a Council and Conservation Committee Member for RSPB and their Science Programme Expert Group.
+I have been VP of the Zoological Society of London and the RSPCA.
+I am currently on the Board of the African Leadership University, Chair of Action for Conservation, a British charity dedicated to getting conservation education into schools and a Trustee of Chester Zoo.
+I was a Trustee of the WWF, Earthwatch and the Wildfowl and Wetlands Trust.
 For 25 years I was the founding Chairman of the IUCN/SSC Canid Specialist Group.
 Wildlife and society issues are unexpectedly varied, and have led me into avenues as intriguing as they have been unexpected – for example, I currently chair the Deer Vehicle Collisions group which brings together such varied organisations as the Highways Agency, the RAC and the RSPCA in launching a new campaign to reduce the 500 serious injuries (and 10 fatalities) annually sustained in road accidents with deer (at an estimated cost of 17m).

 2015 Ranked third in BBC Wildlife Power List for most likely to make a significant difference to wildlife in the coming decade.